-Unlike some cities, Des Moines isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Des Moines are a mix of both white- and blue-collar jobs.
+Des Moines is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Des Moines is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Des Moines who work in office and administrative support (17.14%), sales jobs (9.96%), and food service (7.47%).
+There are especially a lot of people living in Des Moines who work in office and administrative support (16.48%), sales jobs (10.00%), and food service (7.55%).

 Also of interest is that Des Moines has more people living here who work in computers and math than 95% of the places in the US.

 In terms of college education, Des Moines is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.09% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Des Moines in 2010 was $24,430, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $97,720 for a family of four.
 However, Des Moines contains both very wealthy and poor people as well.

 Des Moines is a very ethnically-diverse city.
 The people who call Des Moines home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Des Moines residents report their race to be White, followed by Black or African-American.
 Des Moines also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.43% of the city’s residents.
 Important ancestries of people in Des Moines include Irish, English, Italian, and Dutch.